nightrangerdotcom/nlp_ods_final_project/README.md

 Lecturer: Valentin Malykh

 ______
+### Goal

+**What?**

+1) To build text2image search system;
+2) To deploy & host it.

+**Why?**

+1) Search systems are widely used in many retail companies.
+Adding image modality to a classical search system could improve product metrics;

+2) My personal interests such as:

+2.1) To know how ML/DL solutions can be integrated using different instruments (VM, Docker, Streamlit);

+2.2) To know more about image retrieval systems & multimodal models such as CLIP because it's really a well-known model.

+______
 ### Data

 Let's talk about [dataset with images](https://unsplash.com/data) used in this project.
 It's called The Unsplash Dataset.
 There are Lite&Full versions of this dataset.
 Here I use the first one because it's smaller.